 - Mitosis and meiosis take place in the seminiferous tubules of the testis which helps in the formation of spermatozoa.

-- Spermatogonia undergo mitosis and produces diploid primary spermatocytes.
+- Spermatogonia undergo mitosis and produce diploid primary spermatocytes.

 - The primary spermatocytes divide into two secondary spermatocytes during the first mitosis.

 - The secondary spermatocytes further divide by meiosis and form four spermatids.

 - Spermatids differentiate into functional sperms by a process called the spermiogenesis.